 - Move in

-How long is the process of buying a house?
+What is the process of buying a house and how long does it take?

 Buying a home in England, Wales and Northern Ireland usually takes around 6 months.
 However, it can be quicker or longer than this; sometimes it’s as quick as 6 weeks, often it stretches to 8 months or more.